streuselcake/jslab/webserver-express/database-mongodb/readme.md

 To get started with the example, try the following commands.

-open a shell and navigate to project folder (in which the data folder should be created)
+Open a new shell and navigate to project folder (in which the data folder should be created):

     cd /Data/workspace-javascript/jslab/webserver-express/database-mongodb

-create the data folder
+Create the data folder:

     mkdir data

-start mongod (later stop via ctrl+c)
+Start mongod (later stop via ctrl+c):

     mongod --dbpath=./data

-open new shell, start mongo, connect (later use ctrl+ to stop)
+Open a new shell, start mongo, connect (later use ctrl+ to stop):

     mongo --host 127.0.0.1:27017
     show databases

-operate on / create collection
+Operate on / create item-database "itemdb".

     use itemdb
     show collections

-inspect collection content
+Inspect the item-collection content (empty if the database was just created):

     db.item.find().pretty()

-you can also use the item name or other parameters to search for specific items.
+You can also use the item name or other parameters to search for specific items.
+For example:

     db.item.find({"name": "mongoitem"}).pretty()

-The next commands are the crud-operations via mongo
+The next commands are the crud-operations via mongo.

     db.item.insert({ "name" : "mongoitem", "description" : "testitem via mongo" })

-You may copy the id for the following steps

-Note that you will need to retrieve the correct id via the find-command for the following commands.
-You can use the find-command to retrieve the correct id if you have not copied it already (curser arrow up).
+Note that you will need the correct document id for the following commands.
+You may copy the id from the create-output for the following steps.
+You can later always use the find-command to retrieve the correct id (curser arrow up).

     db.item.updateOne({\_id: ObjectId("5cf29783fdb12e0b4391b1c2")}, {$set: {description: "Changed testitem via mongo"}}) db.item.find({"name": "mongoitem"}).pretty()